If you’ve been working with lighting for a while, you might be aware of the term RDM, or remote device management.

 DMX Workshop: This free program from Artistic License allows you to discover your RDM enabled fixtures via Art-Net, change DMX modes and more!
 Simply connect your computer to your Art-Net node, and you’ll press “Discover RDM” from the Node list screen.
 You’ll then be able to identify and modify any fixtures that you discover!

-ENTTEC RDM Controller: The free “Lite” mode of this program allows you to discover and work with RDM via the ENTTEC USB Pro Mk II or DMX USB Pro.
+ENTTEC RDM Controller: The free “Lite” version of this program allows you to discover and work with RDM via the ENTTEC USB Pro Mk II or DMX USB Pro.
 The interface is much easier to use than the DMX workshop program, and the full license allows you to do some advanced monitoring and control changes.

 Issues with RDM Systems

 At the time of this writing, we are in the midst of RDM becoming accessible to the lighting industry at large.
 But the rollout is still happening, and there are a few common issues you may run into as you begin to work with RDM.

 We’ve already discussed how not all fixtures are RDM compliant, but it’s important to know that some non-compliant fixtures will flicker, strobe or turn on to full when RDM is coming down the line.

 This means that you may not be able to keep RDM monitoring on full time if your lighting rig isn’t comprised of all RDM-compliant fixtures.